windsuzu/console.jay/content/postgresql/PostgreSQL Select.md

 SELECT * FROM person WHERE id BETWEEN 50 AND 55;
 SELECT * FROM person WHERE last_name LIKE '%han';
 SELECT * FROM person WHERE last_name ILIKE '____lan';
+SELECT * FROM person WHERE email IS NULL;
 ```

 Use `LIMIT` to show a certain number of rows.
 Then use `OFFSET` to skip the first N rows.